13 Great Canadian Golf Courses Under $100

 Dinosaur Trail Golf and Country Club

 Dinosaur Trail is a tale of two courses—nine holes of parkland and nine among the jagged badlands of Drumheller.
-A green fee of $70 includes both, but let’s be honest—you’re really here to play among the fossil beds and towering hoodoos.
+A fee of $99 includes both (as well as a cart), but let’s be honest—you’re really here to play among the fossil beds and towering hoodoos.

 Conditions can be inconsistent, but visitors especially love the 12th hole, which plays 149 yards to a green tucked in an eroded gulley.

 Here are the best places to see dinosaur fossils across Canada.

 Waskesiu tops out at $77, but think of it more like an entrance fee—the course lies within the birchy boundaries of Prince Albert National Park.